How to make extra money as a social worker

 1. Organise events.

 If you’ve ever been part of the committee for a conference or a school dance, you know how stressful events can be.
-Help families or companies organise their events worry-free by becoming an event planner or party helper.
+Help families or companies organise their events worry-free by becoming an event manager or event planner.
 Coordinating event preparations is another way to use your excellent people skills!

 2. Create content for social enterprises and small businesses.